 - Contactless payment systems leverage radio-frequency identification technology, making it possible for customers to pay for goods without cards or cash ever having to change hands.

-- Buy online, pickup in store — or its recent iteration, buy online, pickup at curbside — enables consumers to purchase items through a brand’s online channels and collect at their soonest convenience, providing them with the safety and immediacy they desire.
+- Buy online, pickup in-store — or its recent iteration, buy online, pickup at curbside — enables consumers to purchase items through a brand’s online channels and collect at their soonest convenience, providing them with the safety and immediacy they desire.

 Many of these “phygital” — a clever combination of “physical” and “digital” — innovations have made it easier for retailers to adapt to the new normal of COVID-19 by reducing customers’ risk of exposure and taking advantage of omnichannel trends.

-Reimagine Retail with Hitachi Solutions
+Enhance Retail Customer Engagement with Hitachi Solutions

 When you really come down to it, retail customer engagement is all about enhancing the overall customer experience, whether that’s by providing exceptional service, delivering one-of-a-kind experiences, anticipating consumers’ needs, or all of the above.

 Here at Hitachi Solutions, we specialize in delivering powerful, customer-centric solutions built on the Microsoft platform.
-From clienteling to store operations to merchandise management, each of our custom-built solutions presents data-driven opportunities increase customer engagement, enhance the customer experience, and earn customer loyalty.
+From clienteling to store operations to merchandise management, each of our custom-built solutions presents data-driven opportunities to increase customer engagement, enhance the customer experience, and earn customer loyalty.